 ORNo Account?
 Register here.

 What’s done is done, what’s gone is gone.
-One of life’s lessons is always moving on…but let us not forget these L.A. treasures of the past
+One of life’s lessons is always moving on…but let us not forget these L.A. treasures of a time gone by

 In 1770, Father Juan Crespi and Gaspar de Portolà were on the arroyo in the future South Pasadena.
 With Easter upon them, they carved a cross in an oak and held the first service in California.
 Or so legend has it.
 A cross marks where the oak once stood. » 430 Arroyo Dr., South Pasadena.